 Instructions

-- Take one cookie dough roll and pat it into the bottom of the pan
+- Take one cookie dough roll and spread it out into the bottom of the skillet.2 Rolls of store bought chocolate chip cookie dough

-- Place into the oven for 25-30 minutes or until golden brown.
+- Bake the skillet cookie for 25-30 minutes or until golden brown.

 - Once baked, let sit for 10 minutes before cutting into the cookie